Hexagon CEO says conscience clear over Norwegian insider trading probe

 Rollen, who has not been charged, was released on Friday after spending more than a week in custody.

 Returning to work as CEO on Monday, he said he had every intention of continuing to lead Hexagon "with full force".
+Hexagon will update investors on its strategy and financial plan at a capital markets day in London on Dec.
+1.

-Speaking publicly about the allegations for the first time, Rollen said he was "truly saddened by the damage this whole situation has caused for Hexagon, its shareholders, (Rollen's investment firm) Greenbridge Partners and my family."
+Speaking publicly about the allegations for the first time, Rollen said he was "truly saddened" by the damage the situation had caused the company and his family.

 "But my conscience is clear.
 I am confident that I have done nothing illegal and I know that this matter will be cleared up," he said on a call with journalists and analysts from London, where he lives.